Cypriot football clubs in European competitions: UEFA Intertoto Cup

 UEFA Intertoto Cup was taken over by UEFA at 1995.
 That season the Cypriot teams began to participate in the competition, until 2008 when the competition abolished.
 Only in 1999 UEFA Intertoto Cup no Cypriot team took part.

 In the middle of every football season, any Cypriot teams wanted to take part in Intertoto, declare their nomination and the one of them that finished in the highest position at Cypriot First Division qualified to Intertoto Cup.

 In total, Cypriot teams took part in 13 of the 14 seasons of the competition held by UEFA.
 Every season only one Cypriot team took part except of 2003 UEFA Intertoto Cup when two teams took part.
 At 1995, 1996 and 1997 the teams were started from group stage of five teams, giving two home and two away matches.
 The two first team were qualified.
 From 1998 until 2005 the competition held with a knockout system.
 The final three winners of the competitions qualified to UEFA Cup.
 From 2006 yo 2008 competition also held with a knockout system but the winners that qualified to UEFA Cup increase to 11, and so more teams were able to qualified.

 Most successful Cypriot team was Ethnikos Achna, at 2006.
 According to UEFA website, Ethnikos Achna considered as a winner of 2006 UEFA Intertoto Cup, because that year the winners were the 11 teams that qualified to 2006–07 UEFA Cup.

 The table presents the statistic of Cypriot teams in the competition.

+For purposes of comparison the calculated rating system used is: win = 3 points, draw = 1 point, defeat = 0 points.

 The table presents the participation of Cypriot teams in the competitions per season.

 I1: At 1995, 1996 and 1997 teams were started from group stage of five teams, giving two home and two away matches.
 The two first team were qualified.

 I2:Ethnikos Achna continue to UEFA Cup.

 I3:The team from Montenegro was represented Serbia and Montenegro.